-To apply for certification as a Minority-owned Business Enterprise (MBE), you must read our Certification Information page thoroughly, as it covers all aspects of the certification process.
+To apply for certification as a Minority-owned Business Enterprise (MBE), read our Certification Criteria and Required Documents as it covers all aspects of the certification process.

 The certification process typically takes between 45-60 days (and, in some cases, up to 90 days) depending on when the application is submitted and the completeness of supporting documentation.

-If you believe that you have been denied certification or have been decertified in error, you may file an appeal with the PSWMSDC Board of Directors within thirty (30) days of your denial or termination; you may NOT introduce new information during the appeal process.
+If you believe that you have been denied certification or have been decertified in error, you may file an appeal with the PSWMSDC Board of Directors within thirty (30) days of your denial or termination.
+You may NOT introduce new information during the appeal process.
 The appeal must be signed and dated.
-The Board will review your case and make a recommendation to the PSWMSDC President, who will notify you in writing of the Board’s decision.
-Please note that the Board’s decision is final.
+The Board of Directors will review your case and make a recommendation to the PSWMSDC President/CEO, who will notify you in writing of the Board of Directors’ decision.
+Please note that the Board of Directors' decision is final.

 Any applicant whose certification application is denied may reapply after one (1) year.
 You will be required to submit information and documents that reflect a change in status and resolve the issues or circumstances that resulted in your initial denial.

 If your certification expired you must go through the application process from the beginning, just as if this is your first time applying.

 The Certification Committee made up of volunteers from our Corporate Members, and WRMSDC staff has access to the application.
 All staff and committee members are required to sign confidentiality agreements with the council before receiving access to applications and files.
 Only certification staff has regular, ongoing access to applications, which is tightly controlled by the Director of Certification.
 Applications, once received, are not released to anyone under any circumstances and may only be viewed by committee members and staff on WRMSDC office premises.